 result-source-diagnostic: this field contains both the Result source value and the Diagnostic value.
 It is used to determine the value of the Failure_Type parameter of the COSEM-OPEN.confirm primitive:

-Result-source value: if the AARQ is rejected by the ACPM, (i.e. the COSEM-OPEN.indication primitive is not issued by the DLMS/COSEM AL) the ACPM assigns the value “ACSE service-provider”.
+Result-source value: if the AARQ is rejected by the ACPM, (i.e. the COSEM-OPEN.indication primitive is not issued by the DLMS®/COSEM AL) the ACPM assigns the value “ACSE service-provider”.
 Otherwise, the ACPM assigns the value “ACSE service-user”;

 Diagnostic value: If the AARQ is rejected by the ACPM, the appropriate value is assigned by the ACPM.
 Otherwise, the value is determined by the Failure_Type parameter of the COSEM-OPEN.response primitive.
 If the Diagnostic parameter is not included in the .response primitive, the ACPM assigns the value “null”.